dustinpfister/blog_posts/_posts/lodash_filter.md

 layout: post
 categories: lodash
 id: 190
-updated: 2021-12-19 10:27:15
+updated: 2021-12-19 10:30:23
-version: 1.11
+version: 1.12
 ---

 Looking over what [I have wrote on lodash](/categories/lodash) so far I am surprised that I forgot to write one on the lodash [filter method](https://lodash.com/docs/4.17.10#filter).
 The filter method both in lodash and in native javaScript comes in handy often as a way to create a new array from and array with many of the elements that I do not want for one reason of another removed.
 There are many other methods that are like filter in lodash such as [compact](/2018/08/09/lodash_compact/), but these are often just convenience methods for what can be done with filter.
 So then the lodash filter method gives a great deal of flexibility when it comes to filtering out unwanted elements from an array.

 Sense the time that I first wrote this post I also got around to writing a [post on the native array filter method](/2020/10/03/js-array-filter/) also.
 The main thing about the lodash filter method compared to array filter is that the lodash method is a collection method which means it will work with objects in general, not just arrays.
-However it i not to hard to do the same with native javaScript by just being aware of additional tools to work with when it comes to using just native javaScript by itself.
+However it it is not to hard to do the same with native javaScript by just being aware of additional tools to work with when it comes to using just native javaScript by itself.
+There are also a number of other native array prototype methods and other various other methods and javaScritplanagauge features that can be used to do what the lodash filter method does.
+So in this post I will not just be writing about the lodash filter method, but also what there is to work with when it comes to javaScript by itself when it comes to various filtering related tasks in javaScript.

 <!-- more -->